How to Sell on Instagram Like an Ecommerce Expert

 Third, if you’re planning to use shoppable posts, you’ll have to make sure that you sell physical goods.
 You won’t be able to advertise with these kinds of posts if you sell services.

 And that’s that!
-If you pass these prerequisites, it’s time to start selling on Instagram!
+If you pass these prerequisites, it’s time to start selling from Instagram!
 Here’s how:

 Create a catalog of products on Facebook Business Manager